tonyx/Sharpino/Sharpino.Lib/README.md

 ## help wanted:
 - Rewrite from scratch the Kafka integration making it work as is supposed to (i.e. Kafka "viewers" can be passed to application instances as in the examples)
 - Adapt the examples to the new version of the library (2.0.0)
-- Write more examples (porting examples from Equinox would be fine)
+- Write more examples (porting classic examples would be fine)

 ## News
+- Version 2.5.8: Added query for aggregate events in a time interval.
+StateView/Readmodel can use it passing a predicate to filter events (example: Query all the payment events).
+Aggregate should not keep those list ob objects to avoid unlimited grow.
 - A short pdf: [why do we need upcastors for aggregates and not for events](https://drive.google.com/file/d/1DKx8IXqakc14qjQbrymzwHAJQEbhxZGq/view?usp=share_link) (sorry for typos)
 - Blog post: [Upcasting aggregates in Sharpino](https://medium.com/@tonyx1/upcast-to-read-aggregates-in-an-older-format-in-a-sharpino-based-solution-839b807265f9)
 - Blog post: comparing the example of the "Counter" app in Equnox and in Sharpino https://medium.com/@tonyx1/equinox-vs-sharpino-comparing-the-counter-example-0e2bd6e9bbf2